-Front fences and side fences (within the front building setback) shall:
+Front and side fences (within the front building setback) shall:

-not exceed a maximum height of 1 metre above existing ground level, be compatible with the streetscape character, and not obstruct views available from the road.
+- not exceed a maximum height of 1 metre above existing ground level, - shall be compatible with the streetscape character, and - not obstruct views available from the road.

+Front fences and landscaping should allow people in their homes to view street activity.
 Fences are to be constructed of open, seethrough, dark-coloured materials.